stuartellis/sideboard/README.md

 <!-- deployment -->
 ## Deployment

-To run this command-line utility from a Git clone, use *npm link* to register it on your system:
+To run this command-line utility from a Git clone of the repository, use *npm link* to register it on your system:

     npm link